Ley de lemas: Argentina

 In Argentina, a number of provinces employ or have employed a version of this electoral system.

-Currently, this law is in the provinces of Formosa, Misiones and Santa Cruz.
+Currently, this law is in the provinces of Formosa and Misiones.
 Provinces have complete freedom to elect local and national representatives using the method of their choice; the system propagates down to the municipal level (except in the hypothetical case of autonomous cities).

 The lemas system has never been used in Argentina for a presidential election, though the idea was circulated before the 2003 election.
 In the wake of Fernando de la Rúa's resignation in the wake of the 2001 riots, original plans called for a permanent successor to be elected in 2002 under the lemas system.